|

 Causes of Cold Sores

-Herpes virus that causes cold sores is of two types – HSV 1 and HSV 2.
+Herpes virus that causes cold sores is of two types: HSV 1 and HSV 2.
 In most of the cases HSV 1 is the cause.
 Generally HSV 1 causes oral herpes and HSV 2 causes genital herpes, but not necessary, both can infect any area of the body.
 As these viruses are contagious, cold sores can be caused by close contact like hugging and kissing with the infected person.
-It may spread among children by playing with the infected child.
-It may be that a person has recovered from cold sore and the symptoms are not visible but still his saliva may contain virus.
+It may be that a person has recovered from cold sore and the symptoms are not visible but the virus still remains present and can be transmitted to others.

-Some triggers like pregnancy, lips or gum injury, dental treatment, cosmetic surgery, fatigue, stress, hormonal changes etc may cause cold sore to reoccur.
+Some triggers like pregnancy, lips or gum injury, dental treatment, cosmetic surgery, fatigue, stress, and hormonal changes may cause cold sore to reoccur.

 Remedies for Cold Sores